gpuigsamper/ADEME_scenarios_premise/README.md

 * A tabular data file **scenario_data.xlsx** containing the time series for each variable in the set of scenarios.
 * An optional Excel file **LCI-Tr2050.xlsx** containing the additional LCIs for any activity not initially present in the ecoinvent database.

-How to use this notebook ?
+How to use it ?
 ------------------
 * 0. Prerequisites: ecoinvent licence
 * 1. Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).